tassosblackg/Deep4Deep/README.md

 @Results:
 ---------
-Stil waiting for a decent GPU to train and test the model..
+Still waiting for a decent GPU to train and test the model..

 Because it's impossible to train and evaluate this model with a mid-range laptop's CPU